A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 In either case, any APTC provided during the plan year will need to be reconciled on your tax returns.
 And if there are two separate tax returns (one for your daughter, and one for the rest of the family), the premium tax credit can be allocated however you like across those two returns.
 In the instructions for Form 8962, the IRS explains how this can be done in the “allocation situation” scenarios that start on page 16.
 Specifically, the example that starts near the bottom of page 17 of those instructions illustrates how premium subsidies are allocated when a young adult who is not a tax dependent is included on a family’s marketplace plan.

 Note that this information is provided for informational purposes only.
-As with any situation involving taxes, we recommend that you consult a tax professional in order to get recommendations for your specific situation.
+As with any situation involving taxes, we recommend that you consult a tax professional to get recommendations for your specific situation.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.